drsparklegasm/mgs1-scripts/README.md

 Since we'll hit offset problems, this script (attempts) to find all instances of a call in the stage.dir binary.
 There are probably a lot of false positives right now.
 Logic is shamelessly reverse engineered from iseeeva's radio extractor: https://github.com/iseeeva/metal/tree/main

+### callExtractor.py

+Extracts a single call based on offsets (leaves in a bin format)

+### splitRadioFile.py

+(WORK IN PROGRESS) This will split all calls into individual bin files with an offset name.

 ## Goals

 1. Be able to extract all instructions and dialogue